Milchreis/Mascot-Management/README.md

 Thank you Rory for the permission 😊

+## Gameplay

+You will get the chance to manage and grow a company with many employees. hire employees and place them with the right customers.
+Lead your company to success and achieve 100% customer satisfaction over time.

+But be warned, employees without orders cost money and satisfaction.
+You have limited resources and when they are brewed up, your dream of a big company is over.

 ## Self-chosen limitations
  - GameBoy Advance resolution (240x160)
  - limited color palette (https://lospec.com/palette-list/axulart-32-color-palette)